sveawebpay/php-integration/README.md

 ...
 ```

-### 1.2.4 FixedDiscount row item class
+### 1.2.4 WebPayItem::fixedDiscount()
-Use this class when the discount or coupon is expressed as a percentage of the total product amount.
+Use this method when the discount or coupon is expressed as a percentage of the total product amount.

 If only AmountIncVat is given, we calculate the discount split across the tax (vat) rates present in the order.
 This will
 ensure that the correct discount vat is applied to the order.